OpenHeartDevelopers/meshtools3d/README.md

 27 Oct 2016

 * deleted some variables when no longer needed to free memory before the evaluation of the potential
 * implemented a class for read and handle .inr files
 * implemented a search tree to localise boundary triangles within a specified bounding box
 * implemented some CGAL extensions to use wrap the segmentation in a function that tells if a point is within the segmented domain or not
 * created a new mode for mesh switching off segmentation labels during meshing and then labeling triangles only
 * created a new example (sphereMultilabel) for meshing and then re-labeling

+Dec 2019

+* Created Dockerfile to create a docker image for `meshtools3d` to be used via docker (no compilation required)